Alogani/easy_fuser/README.md

 - **Error Handling**: Provides a structured error handling system, facilitating the management of filesystem-specific errors.

-- **Templates and Examples**: Includes pre-built templates and a comprehensive examples folder to help you get started quickly and understand various implementation patterns.
+- **Composable Templates and Examples**: Includes pre-built, composable templates and a comprehensive examples folder to help you get started quickly, understand various implementation patterns, and easily combine different filesystem behaviors.
+These templates are designed to be mixed and matched, allowing for flexible and modular filesystem creation.

 ## File Identification Flexibility